andyl/uber_gen/README.md

       ...
     end

-## UberGen Workflow
+## Atree Workflow

 ### With a HowTo Post

 Authoring a HowTo Post:

 - Author writes a blog post with manual install instructions
-- Author creates gist with a UberGen generator script
+- Author creates gist with a Atree generator script
-- Author adds the address of the UberGen script to the blog post
+- Author adds the address of the Atree script to the blog post

 Reading a HowTo Post: